haviethung3004/ACI_Ansible_Rest_API/README.md

 You can extend these tests to match your own environment.

-## Contributing

-We welcome contributions!
-If you'd like to contribute to the project, please fork the repository and submit a pull request.
-Before contributing, ensure that your code adheres to the existing structure and passes all tests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.